OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

    ```

 ## Step 4: Run the add-in
-1. In OneNote Online, open the notebook that the OneNote team created for you.
-Create a couple of pages in the current section.
-On one page, add a paragraph of content.
+1. In OneNote Online, open a notebook that contains a couple of pages.
+Make sure at least one page has a paragraph of content.

    >If this is the first time you've opened OneNote Online, you may need to refresh the page to see your default notebook.